cristianeto/qanda/README.md

 2. Installing packages with composer
 `composer update`

-3. Creating the `.env` file and config with your own credentials.
+3. Creating the `.env` file and config it with your own credentials.

 4. This program is using Sail to containerize this Laravel Application, so execute the following command.
 `./vendor/bin/sail up` .
 Be careful with the ports that your are using currently.